davidshen84/ngx-mathjax/README.md

 - `version` is the MathJax release version.
 - `config` is the MathJax predefined configuration name.
 - `hostname` is the MathJax CDN hostname.
+- `mathjaxconfigobject` is the MathJax Configuration Object allowing you to directly influence the Typesetting and other options (which you can read more about at [6]).

 When importing in a **child** module, the module must be configured to re-use the same module instance as the root module.
 So simply